-Costa Rica Adventure: Kayaking, Rafting, Horseback riding & Wildlife Viewing
+Costa Rica Adventure: Kayaking, Rafting, Zip Lining & Wildlife Viewing

 Picture yourself rafting the Pacuare River, one of the premier whitewater rivers in the world, watching in awe the annual turtle nesting miracle on the Caribbean coast of Costa Rica.
 An OARS Costa Rica adventure vacation into the heart of this tropical paradise will show you the best of the country’s many natural treasures.
 Here cloud forests stream beneath a volcanic skyline, the wildlife of Costa Rican jungle lore peers out from within tropical savanna long-grass and coral reefs fill its warm, clear, nutrient-rich sea with life.
 Our Costa Rica “Pura Vida” Adventure provides the experience of a lifetime for international river nomads, avid beach goers, wildlife lovers, outdoor enthusiasts and those in search of the quintessential Costa Rica vacation.